Completions and DK-equivalences of ${\Theta_n}$-spaces: Introduction

 In the category of simplicial spaces, it is common for categorical constructions, such as nerves, in their naïve form to satisfy the Segal condition but fail to be complete; for example, the nerve of a category, although an $(\infty,1)$-category in the quasi-category model on simplicial sets, is just a Segal space that is usually not complete as a discrete simplicial space.
 However, the issue of incompleteness for Segal spaces may often be solved via the use of Rezk's \emph{completion} functor \cite[\S 14]{rezksp}, which is a localization construction that is in many cases explicit in form.
 As an example, the completion applied to the aforementioned discrete nerve gives the homotopy coherent nerve known as the \emph{Rezk nerve} or the \emph{classifying diagram} \cite[3.5]{rezksp}.

 The completion also has the additional property that the natural weak equivalence from a Segal space to its completion is a \emph{DK-equivalence}, which means that it is essentially surjective and fully faithful in a suitably weak sense, preserving objects up to equivalence and the enriched structure in spaces.
 This property creates a link between weak equivalences in the complete Segal space model and DK-equivalences, allowing us to better understand the completeness condition and DK-equivalences between general Segal spaces.
 DK-equivalences mimic the behaviour of equivalences of categories enriched in spaces and serve as weak equivalences also in other models of $(\infty,1)$-categories based on Segal spaces \cite{bthree,mnsegal}.
+In some context, especially ones adjacent to computer science and logic, completeness is also known by the term \emph{univalence}.
+In this direction Rezk's completion and its generalizations have been extensively studied for their relevance to the program on univalent foundations, building on work in \cite{abmuni}.

 In order to model $(\infty,n)$-categories for a general $n$, one may use the category of simplicial presheaves on Joyal's cell category $\Theta_n$ \cite{joyaltheta}, which is an $n$-categorical analogue of the simplex category $\Delta$.
 Imposing Segal and completeness conditions for each of the $n$ dimensions of morphisms gives the $\Theta_n$-space model for $(\infty,n)$-categories developed by Rezk in \cite{rezkth}.
-Like in the 1-dimensional case, many constructions in the category of $\Theta_n$-spaces satisfy the Segal conditions but usually fail all of the completeness conditions; for example, framed tangles studied in the context of topological quantum field theories form a Segal $\Theta_n$-spaces that is generally not complete \cite[3.12]{afcob}, \cite[0.26]{afflag}.
-In the present paper, we generalize Rezk's completion functor to each of the $n$ completeness conditions of Segal $\Theta_n$-spaces.
+Like in the 1-dimensional case, many constructions in the category of $\Theta_n$-spaces satisfy the Segal conditions but fail some or all of the completeness conditions; for example, framed tangles studied in the context of topological quantum field theories form a Segal $\Theta_n$-spaces that is generally not complete \cite[3.12]{afcob}, \cite[0.26]{afflag}.
+In the present paper, we generalize Rezk's completion functor to each of the $n$ completeness conditions of Segal $\Theta_n$-spaces, expressed in terms of a higher-categorical extension of the notion of DK-equivalences.